-How to account for it?
+How to account for individual items?

 - 1. Inventories recorded at cost of purchase - Will need a price and quantity - 2.
 Add any conversion costs (manufacturing) - 3.
-Add delivery fees - 4.
+Add delivery fees to get the item - 4.
 Subtract any discounts received - 5.
-Make sure the above is lower than the selling price - If it's not, decrease the value to selling price Ξ. - Like with treasury stock and retained earnings, the decrease in value can be reversed later
+Make sure the above is lower than the intended selling price - If it's not, decrease the value to selling price - Like with treasury stock and retained earnings, the decrease in value can be reversed later